 - A 2-door refrigerator/freezer and microwave all in one appliance

 - 0.7 cu. ft.
-700 watt microwave oven with integrated dual-outlet charging station to recharge your portable electronic devices
+700-watt microwave oven with an integrated dual-outlet charging station to recharge your portable electronic devices

 - SafePlug Technology allows the entire unit to operate with just one plug and is limited to 11 amps draw which is compatible with even older dorm requirements